Last Updated on: 24th January 2024, 07:09 pm

 It owes its name to Francis Ford Coppola‘s film, which was undoubtedly a great success back in the 80s.

-The conceptual risk, strength, and being a unique and unusual experience are some of the characteristics that the movie and the cocktail have in common.
+The conceptual risk, strength, and unique and unusual experience are some of the characteristics that the movie and the cocktail have in common.

 Therefore, we invite you to try this strong party shot that can become the best candidate to start a long night of heavy partying or to celebrate St. Patrick’s if you are not so fond of Irish Whiskey.